 No, That’s Not Your Neighbor Who Is Asking For Cash

-Door To Door Swindler In Boca Raton, Coral Springs, Margate, Deerfield Beach areas.
+Door To Door Swindler In Boca Raton, Coral Springs, Margate, and Deerfield Beach areas.

 BOCA RATON, FL – Boca Post (BocaPost.com) — Boca Post has received numerous reports of a local swindler who is going door to door, pretending to be a neighbor, asking for cash so his car doesn’t get towed.